Within Teamwork Projects, you can use the search bar near the top right of your site to quickly find various project items.

 You can also run searches for tags in the search bar using #tagname.

-If you want to search for multiple tags on an item, just enter them in as #Tag1 #Tag2 etc.
+If you want to do a match all search for multiple tags on an item, just enter them in as #Tag1 #Tag2 etc. The results will show any items that contain all tags in the search term.

 If the tag is made up of multiple words and has spaces in it, you need to enter the text in square brackets after the hashtag, for it to be returned.